sarahav2/scrape-the-news/README.md

 # scrape-the-news

-Created in Week 18 of RCB.
 Uses Cheerio to scrape news articles from a site and allows the user to make comments and delete them.
 Uses Mongoose to store comments and articles.

 ## Getting Started
 https://scrape-the-news.herokuapp.com/